hikmalrdtya/Timer/README.md

 # Pixel Art Multi-Timer

 A retro-styled, multi-function timer application designed to help you manage time for work, study, and personal projects.
-Built with vanilla JavaScript and styled with Tailwind CSS.
+Built with vanilla JavaScript and styled with Tailwind.

 ![App Screenshot](preview/1.png)
 ---